Dropelikeit/laravel-jms-serializer/README.md

 You are also welcome to use the Issue Tracker to set bugs, improvements or upgrade requests.

+> Please use the new package https://github.com/Dropelikeit/laravel-responsefactory in the future.
+The new package contains some new and useful functions!
+This package will only be supported until the end of Laravel 11.
+Until then, you should use the new package.

 ### Installation

 ``` composer require dropelikeit/laravel-jms-serializer ```